 Make sure you have selected the Use new runtime checkbox in your import package before adding a task.

 First, you need to create connections in Skyvia, which you will use as source and target in your import package.
 For our scenario, we create connections to QuickBooks (source) and Salesforce (target) respectively.

-Read the Connecting to QuickBooks and Connecting to Salesforce topics to find out how to configure settings of necessary cloud apps as well as view the Connections topic to know how to create a connection following several simple steps.
+Read the QuickBooks and Salesforce topics to find out how to configure settings of necessary cloud apps as well as view the Connections topic to know how to create a connection following several simple steps.

 Creating Import Package

 To successfully create and run a new package, you need to adjust general package settings and configure task editor settings.
 Follow these simple steps to adjust general package settings:

 - In the open package editor, rename your package by clicking and editing the package name.
 The default package name is Untitled.
 Please note that if you omit this step, the package name will remain Untitled in the list of created packages;

 - Select the Use new runtime checkbox to activate the Nested Objects option;

 - As you import data from the cloud app, click Data Source database or cloud app and select QuickBooks as source from the Connection drop-down list;